ollymac1/llamazon-snowplow/README.md

 Llamazon is basic eCommerce platform for all the llama lovers!

-Build for testing the Snowplow tracker only.
+Built for testing the Snowplow tracker only.

 # Functionality